ualsg/ualsg.netlify.app/content/teaching/index.md

 Are you interested in one of the topics below?
 Get in [touch](/openings/#contact).
 Or feel free to propose your own topic that is within the Lab's domain of research.
 You can also check out our [blog](/post), we have published some analyses that could be extended into a thesis.
+Further, as [OpenStreetMap](https://www.openstreetmap.org) and [volunteered geoinformation](https://en.wikipedia.org/wiki/Volunteered_geographic_information) are one of our main research interests, make sure to check also the
+[OSM research page](https://wiki.openstreetmap.org/wiki/Research), which contains some ideas for student projects.

 {{< theses_topics >}}